-Cameroon and other nations can work together in many ways to combat cybercrime all over the world.
-In this light, the principal combat methods envisaged include judicial and non-judicial means of cooperation.
-The 2010 Cyber Law as complemented by the Criminal Procedure Code are the main national laws relevant to establish such cooperation.
-However, it is crucial to remember that cooperation agreements also serve as a frontline means to collaborate under international law.
+Cameroon and other nations can work together in many ways to combat cybercrime worldwide.
+The principal methods of combat include both judicial and non-judicial cooperation.
+The 2010 Cyber Law, along with the Criminal Procedure Code, are the main national laws relevant to establishing such cooperation.
+It is important to note that cooperation agreements also serve as a primary means for States to collaborate under international law.